 - 65. Staff must exercise caution when using information technology and social networking sites, and be aware of the risks to themselves and others.
-Particular consideration must be given to any references to the school or anyone connected with the school bearing in mind the wide audience of any communication including parents.
-It is therefore expected that every member of staff fully understands their roles and responsibilities in maintaining absolute confidentiality in respect of all school matters.
-Therefore, all staff will avoid inappropriate communication with pupils, parents, carers or any other stakeholders of the school.
+Particular consideration must be given to any references to the school or anyone connected with the school, including sharing information about themselves that might cause concern, bearing in mind the wide audience of any communication including parents.
+It is therefore expected that every member of staff fully understands their roles and responsibilities in maintaining absolute confidentiality in respect of all school matters and their responsibility to uphold public trust in the profession along with other responsibilities outlined in Part 2 of the Teachers' Standards.
+Therefore, all staff will avoid inappropriate communication with (or that might be seen by) pupils, parents, carers or any other stakeholders of the school.
 'Whistle blowing' by employees of the school is fully supported and encouraged.
 Where concerns arise these should be brought to the attention of the management at all times.
 If the employee feels that they cannot tell their employee they should use the Whistle Blowing procedures (Annex 1). - 66.
 Staff should not make contact with pupils on social networking, chat rooms, message boards and news groups sites unless this is specifically agreed for the provision of academic information and academic support.
 Other electronic communication should be conducted through the school's communications systems when there is a clear and demonstrable school reason.
 Staff should refer to the school's Internet and Acceptable Use policies and ensure that they comply with the school's expectations.
 This policy is accessible to all staff on the school's website.